-What you need in a video conferencing tool for the mobile workforce
+The video conferencing tool you need for a mobile workforce

 Video streaming is an especially demanding—and popular—application.
 According to the Cisco Visual Networking Index, video accounted for 73 percent of all Internet Protocol (IP) traffic in 2016 and could climb to 82 percent by 2021.
 This expanding footprint for video also coincides with the rapid growth of mobile data consumption, spearheaded by video-enabled apps like YouTube as well as the growing ranks of business conferencing solutions.